 The IRS taxes different types of income at different rates.
-When it comes to some types of capital gains, they can be taxed at more favorable rates than ordinary income.
-However, not all capital gains are taxed equally and rates can vary widely.
+For example, when it comes to some types of capital gains, they can be taxed at more favorable rates than ordinary income.
+However, not all capital gains are taxed equally, and rates vary widely.

 What Are Capital Gains?

 Capital gains are the profit generated from the sale of an asset.
-Capital gains only apply to capital assets, such as stocks, bonds, jewelry, coin collections, and real estate property.
-As long as you hold onto the capital asset, you don’t have to pay taxes on it.
-In fact, even at death, your heirs don’t have to pay either.
+Capital gains only apply to assets such as stocks, bonds, jewelry, coin collections, and real estate property.
+You don't have to pay taxes if you hold onto the capital asset.
+In fact, even when you die, your heirs don't have to pay.

 When the property is sold at a profit, this is known as a realized gain.
-When it’s sold below its adjusted tax basis, it’s a realized loss.
-When there’s a loss, the investor isn’t required to pay capital gains taxes, and it can be used to offset similar types of capital gains.
-If losses outweigh gains for that tax year, this is known as a net capital loss and investors can declare up to $3,000 on their tax return to offset other types of income.
+When it's sold below its adjusted tax basis, it's a realized loss.
+When there's a loss, the investor isn't required to pay capital gains taxes and can use that loss to offset similar capital gains.
+If losses outweigh gains for that tax year, this is known as a net capital loss, and investors can declare up to $3,000 on their tax return to offset other types of income.
 Anything over that amount can be carried over as a loss for the following year.

 How Are Capital Gains Taxed?

 When you make a profit, Uncle Sam wants his share.
-It’s often said that capital gains are taxed more favorably, but this isn’t always the case.
-Capital gains tax rates depend on how long you held the asset before its sale, as well as your income bracket.
+Sometimes capital gains are taxed more favorably than other kinds of income, but this isn't always the case.
+Capital gains tax rates depend on how long you held the asset before its sale and your income bracket.

-- Short-term investments held for a year or less are known as short-term and are taxed as ordinary income up to 37%, depending on your tax bracket.
-Individual states also tax short-term investments the same as the federal government.
+- Short-term investments, which are held for a year or less, are taxed as ordinary income at rates up to 37%, depending on your tax bracket.
+Individual states also tax short-term investments like the federal government.

-- Long-term investments are treated more favorably, which are held for longer than a year before being sold.
+- Long-term investments, held for longer than a year before being sold, are treated more favorably.
 State long-term capital gains tax rates are generally lower than federal rates and are the same as state income tax rates.
-Federal rates can be broken down into three brackets for a 2021 single-filer:
+Federal rates are broken down into three brackets for a 2022 single-filer:

-There are a few rules and exceptions when it comes to how capital gains are taxed.
+There are some rules and exceptions regarding how capital gains are taxed.
 Here are a few of them:

-- If you sell a primary residence and owned and used the home for at least two of the last five years, you don’t have to pay capital gains taxes on the first $250,000 of gain from the sale.
+- If you sell a home that you owned and used as your primary residence for at least two of the last five years, you don't have to pay capital gains taxes on the first $250,000 of gain from the sale.
 For married couples, that exclusion is $500,000.

 - Long-term capital gains on collectibles are taxed at 28%.